Skip to main content

 *.key

-• Production: Every 90 days
+• Production: every 90 days

-• Staging: Every 180 days
+• Staging: every 180 days

-• Development: Yearly or when developers change
+• Development: yearly or when team members change

 Rotation process:

-1. Create new key with expiration date
+1. Create a new key

-2. Update applications with new key
+2. Update your application with the new key

 3. Test thoroughly